On a budget this holiday season?

 If you’re on a budget, you don’t have to spend any money to walk around Seattle’s holiday markets and soak up the festive spirits while window shopping.
 See our roundup of the best holiday markets in Seattle.

-There are plenty of free holiday displays in the Seattle area starting in November, such as the Luminous Light Sculptures at Westlake Park and yard displays in neighborhoods like Ravenna.
+There are plenty of free holiday displays in the Seattle area starting in November, such as the Christmas tree and light displays at Westlake Park and yard displays in neighborhoods like Ravenna.
 See our guide to the best holiday light displays in Seattle.
-You can also check out these Seattle Christmas trees.
+You can also check out these Seattle Christmas tree displays.

 Wrap up your holiday season with New Year’s Eve at Seattle Center.
 In addition to the fireworks show at midnight, there will be free live music and a light show at the International Fountain.
 See more about New Year’s Eve at Seattle Center.